-Parents have a lot on their minds so to help remember to schedule their children’s annual well-child visits, they often use the child’s birth month or schedule them before the school year.
-We all know this year is an exception, unlike anything we have ever seen.
-Across the country, some families are choosing to postpone their child’s annual well-child visit until a later date when the threats of COVID-19 are lower.
-Being cautious and using common sense during the pandemic is smart.
-However, it is extremely important to keep up with well-child visits and vaccination schedules for children of all ages during this time.
+Parents have a lot on their minds so to help them remember to schedule their children’s annual well-child visits, they often use the child’s birth month or schedule them before the school year.
+It is extremely important to keep up with well-child visits and vaccination schedules for children of all ages.
 Even if we think our child’s risk of getting any of these diseases is low, the diseases still exist and can infect anyone who is not protected.

 Why are vaccinations and boosters needed?

 Children are vaccinated and adults receive booster shots for two reasons.
 First, to protect ourselves.
-Some diseases that are rare in the United States, like polio and mumps, still thrive in other parts of the world.
+Some diseases that are rare in the United States, like polio, mumps, and measles still thrive in other parts of the world.
 Travelers can and do bring these unwanted viruses back with them.
-The protection provided by these vaccines prevent illness and help reduce the spread of diseases.
+The protection provided by these vaccines prevents illness and helps reduce the spread of diseases.
 The second reason to be vaccinated is to protect those around us.
-A small number of persons cannot be vaccinated for medical reasons such as a severe allergy or they simply do not respond to vaccines.
+A small number of people cannot be vaccinated for medical reasons such as a severe allergy or they simply do not respond to vaccines.
 These persons are susceptible to disease and must rely on others to help protect them.

 Well-child visits are not only about keeping up with vaccinations.
 Although disease prevention is important, so is the assessment of your child’s growth and milestone development, along with early detection and discussion of anything that is concerning.
-Your healthcare provider is happy to answer questions about your child’s development and immunization history to ensure you are protecting them and others from dangerous diseases that can easily be prevented.
+Your healthcare provider is happy to answer questions about your child’s development and immunization history.
+You can protect them and others from dangerous diseases that can easily be prevented.